OpenEvalProject/evals/manuscripts/elife-93481/v1/manuscript.md

 In addition to soma position and cell morphology, we sought to map the distribution of ChC axon terminals (i.e. cartridges) throughout the mouse cortex.
 For this purpose, we used a Cre/Flp-dependent reporter line expressing a synaptophysin–EGFP fusion protein and cytoplasmic tdTomato (Niederkofler et al., 2016; Figure 2k–l).
 Following high-dose induction and dense labeling, we performed whole brain STP imaging and calculated cartridge density across ARAv3 areas (see Methods).
 ChC cartridges exhibited a wide range of densities across areas and layers (Figure 2m), with overall similarity to ChC soma densities in those areas and layers (Figure 2b).
 Plotting the relative laminar depth for ChC cartridges in each area (Figure 2n) revealed characteristic patterns of population-level laminar innervation onto PNs.

-## AACs in the hippocampus
+### AACs in the hippocampus

 Decades of studies of hippocampal AACs using traditional anatomical and physiological methods have implicated their role in network oscillations, including sharp waves and epilepsy (Fitzgerald et al., 2013; Klausberger et al., 2003; Viney et al., 2013) but the quantitative distribution of AACs across hippocampal formation has remained unknown, and reliable genetic access to hippocampal AACs is not well established.
 We applied Unc5b/Nkx2.1 intersectional targeting and STP to map AAC distribution throughout hippocampal compartments.
 Single-cell labeling by low-dose tamoxifen and immunohistochemistry confirmed that the vast majority (98.2%, n = 56 cells, 6 mice) were AACs, characterized by vertically oriented cross laminar apical dendrites in CA1–CA3 and axon terminals innervating PN AIS (Figure 3a, b, d).
 Dense labeling with high-dose TM followed by cell density analysis revealed that AAC density was, surprisingly, highest in CA2 and lowest in dentate gyrus (Figure 3c), with density in CA1 and CA3 approximately equal.
 Only a very sparse population of AAC was labeled in dentate gyrus.
 Overall AAC density in CA2 was 3- to 4-fold greater than CA1/CA3 and 13-fold greater than dentate gyrus (DG) (Figure 3c).
 As the density of PNs across hippocampal areas is overall similar, this result suggests substantially different AAC–PN innervation ratio and that AACs may exert much denser and likely stronger control of CA2 PNs than CA1/CA3 PNs or DG granule cells.

 ![Figure 3.](https://cdn.elifesciences.org/articles/93481/elife-93481-fig3-v1.jpg)

 **Figure 3.:** (a) Population labeling of AACs throughout hippocampal compartments by Unc5b; Nkx2.1 intersection.
 Note the highly stereotyped banded distribution of AACs in CA1–CA3, with somata in the stratum pyramidale and vertically oriented dendrites extending basally to the stratum oriens and apically to the striatum lacunosum-moleculare.
 AACs are much sparser in dentate gyrus, with individual cells having elaborate and extended horizontal axon arbor.
 Scale bars, 200 and 50 µm for high-magnification inset. (b) AACs in ventral CA1 have overall similar morphology as in dorsal CA1, though with longer basal–apical dendrites matching the ventral CA1 anatomy. (c) Normalized AAC cell density (cells/µm3) across hippocampal compartments.
 CA2 has 3- to 4-fold higher AAC cell density compared to CA1 and CA3 and 12-fold higher compared to DG. (d–i) Immunohistochemistry validation with the axon initial segment (AIS) markers AnkG or IκBα (green) and sparse-labeled RFP cells confirm axo-axonic targeting by the intersectional strategy.
 Examples of hippocampal AACs in CA1 (e, g), CA2 (d) and CA3 (d, f, h).
 In contrast, AACs in DG have much wider axon arbor in the stratum granulosum, potentially innervating many more granule cell AIS compared to in other hippocampal compartments (i).
 High-magnification inset: white arrowheads indicate segments of IκBα and RFP apposition.
 Scale bars, 50 and 20 µm for high-magnification inset.
-For b, data are mean ± standard error of the mean (SEM).Figure 3—source data 1.Figure 3c.
+For b, data are mean ± standard error of the mean (SEM).

-## AACs in anterior insular, claustrum, and dorsal endopiriform nuclei
+### AACs in anterior insular, claustrum, and dorsal endopiriform nuclei

 According to the updated tetrapartite model of pallial/cortical development (Figure 1c), the lPAL gives rise to the claustro-insular complex as well as the dorsal endopiriform nuclei (EPd) (Puelles, 2017).
 Our brain-wide imaging of Unc5bCreER; Nkx2.1Flp; Ai65 mice revealed pAACs deployed across these three regions (Figure 4a).
 Unlike cortical and hippocampal AACs whose axon arbors exhibit highly characteristic laminar pattern, reflecting the organization of their postsynaptic targets (i.e. AIS of PNs), the axon arbors of RFP cells in AI, CLA, EPd do not show clear laminar patterns and exhibit less uniformity and are more multipolar in morphology (Figure 4b, c), making it more difficult to ascertain their identity.
 Nevertheless, strings of synaptic boutons were frequently identified that co-localized with AnkG-labeled AIS, suggesting these as pAACs.
 Quantification from dense labeling revealed higher pAAC density in EPd compared to claustrum and EPv, the latter of which structure is derived from vPAL (Figure 4d).

 ![Figure 4.](https://cdn.elifesciences.org/articles/93481/elife-93481-fig4-v1.jpg)

 **Figure 4.:** (a) Dense-labeled RFP cells in claustrum, endopiriform nucleus, and insula.
 Note AACs in insula follow the banded laminar pattern of AACs similar to cortical upper layers and piriform, while those in claustrum and endopiriform are more dispersed in distribution.
 Sparse labeling of single-cell morphologies in endopiriform nucleus (b) and claustrum (c) showing elaborate dendritic and axonal branching structure.
 High-magnification insets: white arrowheads indicate segments of AnkG and RFP apposition.
 Scale bars, 50 and 5 µm for single-cell examples and insets, respectively. (d) Normalized AAC cell density (cells/µm3) across lateral pallial structures. pAACs are approximately fivefold more prevalent in dorsal EP compared to ventral EP.
 Data are mean ± standard error of the mean (SEM). (e) Dense labeling throughout vPall-derived amygdalar nuclei and piriform cortex.
 Note there is a degree of compartmentalization, with fewer cells in the ventral-most portions of EPd and the ventral basomedial amygdala (BMA).
 The laminar pattern of AAC distribution in piriform and Piriform-amygdalar area (PAA) is similar to other three-layered allocortices. (f–h) Immunohistochemistry of single-cell labeling shows the multipolar morphologies characteristic of amygdalar AACs.
 High-magnification inset: white arrowheads indicate segments of AnkG and RFP apposition.
 Scale bars, 500 µm for grayscale panels, 50 and 5 µm for single-cell examples and insets.
 Normalized AAC cell density (cells/µm3) across cortical subplate (i) and striatum-like (j) amygdala.
 Data are mean ± standard error of the mean (SEM).
-All images showing Ai65-tdTomato were immunostained for signal amplification, except for a and e which were native fluorescence.Figure 4—source data 1.Figure 4d, i, j.
+All images showing Ai65-tdTomato were immunostained for signal amplification, except for a and e which were native fluorescence.

-## AACs in the amygdaloid complex and extended amygdala
+### AACs in the amygdaloid complex and extended amygdala

 The amygdaloid complex includes over a dozen nuclei and can be segregated into five groups (Beyeler and Dabrowska, 2020): (1) the BLA divided into a dorsal section (lateral amygdala, LA) and basal section (basal amygdala, BA), (2) the basomedial amygdala (BMA), (3) the central amygdala (CeA) further splits into medial, lateral, and central sections (CeM, CeL, and CeC), (4) the medial amygdala (MeA), and (5) the cortical amygdala (CoA).
 Furthermore, the CeM extends rostrally and medially, thereby including the bed nucleus of stria terminalis (BST) to form the extended amygdala.
 Based on developmental origin, connectivity, and gene expression, these groups can be assigned into two large categories: pallium-derived cortex-like structures and subpallium-derived basal ganglia-like structures.
 The former includes BLA, CoA, BMA, and MeA, while the latter includes CeA and BST.
 Within the amygdala nuclei, PNs are exclusively glutamatergic in BLA, CoA, BMA, exclusively GABAergic in CeA, and predominantly GABAergic in MeA and BST.
 In rodents, there is also a population of glutamatergic pyramidal neurons (GLU PNs, derived from third ventricle neuroepithelium) that populates the BST, MeA, and hypothalamus (García-Moreno et al., 2010; Huilgol and Tole, 2016).

 In this context, we found AACs or pAACs in all the amygdala nuclei containing GLU PNs, that is except CeA (Figure 4i–h).
 Sparse labeling and immunohistochemical co-staining with AnkG confirmed that the labeled cells in these compartments were nearly exclusively AIS-targeting (97.2%, n = 36 cells, 6 mice).
 Morphologically, AACs in the amygdala tended to be similar to those in the claustrum, exhibiting multipolar dendrites and multipolar axon terminal branches (in contrast to axon arbor of cortical AACs that typically extend either below or above the soma) (Figure 4f).
 The density of AACs in amygdala appears to correlate with the known abundance of GLU PNs: densities in BLA, CoA, and BMA were much higher than those in MeA and BST.
 Among the pallium-derived amygdala subdivisions (LA, BLA, BMA, and PA), AACs were present at roughly similar densities (Figure 4i), while among striatum-like amygdala nuclei they were largely concentrated in MeA (Figure 4j).
 Our results indicate that AACs are deployed to all amygdala nuclei containing GLU PNs.
 Within the largely GABAergic structures such as MeA and BST, we hypothesize that pAACs might innervate the minor glutamatergic PNs in these structures.

-## AACs in olfactory centers: piriform cortex, AON, and TTd
+### AACs in olfactory centers: piriform cortex, AON, and TTd

 A major novel finding is the surprising abundance of AACs across multiple olfactory centers.
 Derived from the vPAL, the piriform cortex had been reported to contain axo-axonic synapses by co-localization of the inhibitory presynaptic marker GAT1 and AnkG (Wang and Sun, 2012).
 Our dense labeling in Unc5bCreER; Nkx2.1Flp; Ai65 mice revealed a striking abundance of AACs that span the anterior-medial extent of the piriform in a single layer (Figure 5a–c).
 Sparse-labeled single AACs exhibited characteristic morphologies analogous to L2/3 AACs of the neocortex, with extended branching of apical dendrites to L1 and dense axon arbors below the cell body forming cartridges along PN AIS (Figure 5d–j).
 The single-layer distribution pattern of piriform AACs continued dorsally to the insular cortex and ventrally to piriform-amygdala area (PAA) and COA (Figure 5c).